 What About Genetic Factors?

-Those, for instance, who are less able to metabolize antipsychotic medications, are more likely to develop tardive dyskinesia, especially if the polymorphism behind this inability came from both parents (called a homozygous SNP).
+Those, for instance, who are less able to metabolize antipsychotic medications, are more likely to develop tardive dyskinesia, especially if the polymorphism behind this inability came from both parents (called a homozygous SNP).18

-Using lab testing, we can discover certain genetic factors that help in forging a treatment plan that will garner the very best results for the individual.
+Using lab testing, we can discover certain genetic factors that inform forging a treatment plan that will mitigate these factors, and garner the very best results for the individual.

 What About Heavy Metal and Chemical Toxicity?